polykarposT/Tissue-Sample-Collection/README.md

             },
         }
 ```
-It's exactly same with forms but instead of using widget here you user filter_overrides to add bootstrap classes.
+It's exactly same with forms but instead of using widget here you use filter_overrides to add bootstrap classes.

 ## Models
 This project uses the default database which is SQLite.
 In tissue_collection directory and in the models.py file add the following code to describe what the web app will store in the databae.
 Models are the tables in the database.